bangbangcon/west/content/Speakers.md

 you can generate a wide range of fractals including Sierpinski's triangle, the Mandelbrot set, and Hilbert curves.

-<b>Michael Malis</b> leads the database team at Heap.
-For his day job he
-works on optimizing a Petabyte scale Postgres cluster.
+**Michael Malis** leads the database team at Heap.
+For his day job he works on optimizing a petabyte-scale Postgres cluster.
 His hobbies include bouldering and meditating.

 ---